-In partnership with TransLink and BC Transit, Read Local BC and Creative BC, Publishers BC presents the launch of this year’s Poetry In Transit campaign at Word Vancouver.
+Books BC and Read Local BC present the launch of this year’s Poetry In Transit campaign at Word Vancouver.
 Now celebrating its 29th year, this beloved community-engagement project displays the work of ten BC poets on public transit vehicles throughout the province.
 Join us to hear a selection of the featured 2025-26 poets read from their work, followed by a short discussion and Q&A in which you can engage with the poets over your love of the written verse!

 Location: Poetry Tent, UBC Robson Square